 To begin with, I am not obese.
 But I am at the low end of being obese and at the high end of being overweight.
 I weigh more than 8 or 9 kilos above my ideal weight.
 I love food, and I am a compulsive eater.
 And also a ‘happy victim of the master chef effect‘ the result of which gets translated into prolonged hours of experimenting with cooking, in my own kitchen (which means that the lion’s share of what I cook, goes into my own stomach).

-During my days in college, when after every parade, we were offered ‘porotta’ (Kerala paratha) and beef/potato curry with rasna as part of our NCC ‘ration’.
-After every parade we would be so famished that while my friend Ammu would gorge on and finish upto 10 porottas, I would still go on to have 5 more.
-The boys in our 1 Kerala Naval Contingent used to give us surprised looks while we gorged up porotta after porotta.
+During my days in college, after every parade, we were offered ‘porotta’ (Kerala paratha) and potato curry with rasna as part of our NCC ‘ration’.
+After every parade I would be so famished that I would gorge on 10 or more porottas.
+The boys in our 1 Kerala Naval Contingent used to give me surprised looks while I gobbled up porotta after porotta.
 And girls used to wonder how in spite of all that eating I never bulked up.
 It was because, along with a big appetite, God had gifted me a heavy duty metabolism rate those days.

 But that was then.
 Fast Forward to year 2013.

 It all dawned upon me one night while I was munching on a couple of masala butter chaklis after gobbling up two juicy and succulent red jalebis, the size of my palm, dripping with sugar syrup.
 It was only the other morning that I had eaten the first two jalebis.
 And now the rest of it.
 Not to mention, the salted pistachios I had before and after lunch, and the plateful of malpuas that I had after dinner.
 I haven’t been hitting the gym for a while, and in the last two weeks, I had managed to finish off two bricks of butterscotch icecream, umpteen number of dark chocolate bars, that big black brownie with vanilla icecream scoops and roasted almonds from Cafe Coffee Day, extra large cheese burst paneer chicken tikka pizzas, stuffed garlic breads, frankies stuffed with butter chicken and eggs, kulfi faloodas etc, etc, etc.

 I also came upon a book named “The Picture Book of Devils, Demons and Witchcraft” by Ernst and Johanna Lehner, in which it was written that people who commit the sin of gluttony are punished in hell by being force-fed with rats, toads and snakes.
 (And to say that I was only worried about getting fat!).
 After a while, I was browsing through the pages of a famous womens’ magazine, adoring the pictures of all those size zero models and celebrities with their well-toned bodies, and in the process loathing my own (it’s a thing that all oestrogen–filled beings do while browsing through beauty magazines).
 I felt as if those size-zero females from the magazine were looking back at me and I could hear them screaming out at me ‘see you in hell… from heaven’.

 Rewind to 2008.

 After getting married, I had slowly but steadily started becoming lazy about exercising.
 I had left my job in one State in order to be with my husband who was posted in another State or else what was the use of getting married (or so I thought).
 I had a jampacked life till then with my job and research intentions.
 But post marriage, I suddenly found myself ‘jobless’.
 In the beginning I enjoyed my new found freedom from work and the usual preoccupations of the gainfully employed.
 I could get up any time in the morning and go to sleep anytime in the day.
 I could watch TV anytime I liked and eat anytime I liked.
-But after a while, other than the occasional fauji parties and get-togethers, life became a little mundane and boring.
+But after a while, other than the occasional fauji parties and get-togethers, life became mundane and boring.
 I found myself idling away in front of the TV more and more.
 And then one day, all of a sudden, I found solace.

 I got up late as usual and switched on the TV and started watching some stupid channel.
-I felt a pang for something salty and ‘masalaish’.
+I felt a pang for something salty and masala-ish.
 It was not a hunger pang from the stomach.
 It was from my mouth.
 I searched the kitchen cupboards and found a bag of potato chips.
 I started munching on the chips while watching TV.
 After a while, I had finished off the chips.
 But now, again came the ‘call of the mouth’.
 This time I searched the fridge and came back with a can of peanut butter.
 In a couple of minutes, I had finished the whole can (thankfully it was half-empty).
 Suddenly I realized that I was actually relishing what I was eating.
 There was a deep sense of relief and relaxation in doing so.
 Munching on food whether junk or not, was actually working like Prozac for me.
 It was as if munching away my frustration and boredom (or so I felt!)

 My piece-meal efforts at weight loss never gave me the desired result.
 And to add on to my already voracious eating habit, I never wasted any food.
 Since childhood, my mind had been conditioned into thinking that wasting food was a crime when so many poor children in the world die every day out of hunger and malnutrition.
 (Well, Hunger and Malnutrition are harsh truths of the world we live in.
 We can actually help by contributing in cash or kind to people who are in need, and not by filling our plates with more than what we could eat and then overeating because we feel guilty about our wasting food while so many are going hungry).
 Besides this, I always ate my baby’s leftover food.
 I never believed in dieting and so I never controlled my food intake.
 I ate whatever I wanted.